-Editor's note: FCH Scrubber Technology is software that performs a variety of fastener inventory data functions, such as commodity ID and part number matching.
+Editor's note: FCH Scrubber Technology is software that performs a variety of fastener inventory data functions, such as cleansing, commodity identification and part number matching.
 A version of the software is also used by the FCH Search Engine.
 Businesses in need of data formatting and cleansing for ERP setup or shopping cart system implementation should contact FCH to discuss how The Scrubber can simplify and shorten project duration while greatly reducing overall expense.

 The Scrubber is nearly as old as FCH itself.
 Of all the work we did in 2006 preparing to launch FastenersClearingHouse.com as an on-line fastener sourcing network, we never thought we would need anything like The Scrubber.

 In hindsight, it should have been very obvious that we would need a tool to help distributors add their listings to our database.
 But coming from the world of technology in those days, with data entry people keying data into computers all day long, it just seemed natural to us that fastener distributors would enthusiastically key in their fasteners, one by one.
 And we put some effort into making a very nice entry screen for keying in fasteners.

 The first problem came about a week after our site went live.
 We received a spreadsheet from one of our new trial members.
 This spreadsheet contained thousands of lines of things that were apparently very abbreviated fastener descriptions.
 When we asked the prospective member to send us a spreadsheet with descriptions in some form of meaningful English that we could understand, the response was quick and jolting.
 These were apparently common fastener abbreviations, and if we didn't understand them, he informed us, then maybe we were in the wrong business.